lu-ko/java-ws-soap/hotels-package-tours/README.md

 ## FAQ

 **Q1:** Why must be destination.name and hotel.nam unique?

 **A1:** Because entities have no other attributes (except DB ID) that could be used to differs (e.g. code, address, country).

 **Q2:** Why responses contains also ID of entities from DB?

 **A2:** Because entities does not have any other unique identification (e.g. code).

 **Q3:** How can I setup hotel to the specific destination?

 **A3:** You have to create hotel (4.WS) with specified hotel.destination.id.

 **Q4:** How can I setup package to the specific hotel?

 **A4:** You have to create package (6.WS) with specified package.hotel.id.

 **Q5:** Why findHotel (3.WS) returns also inactive hotels?

 **A5:** Because user should know ID of all hotels and packages.
 Other WS (e.g. activation) expect ID as request parameter.

 **Q6:** Why hotel.lowestPrice and destination.lowestPrice do not respect active/inactive attribute?

 **A6:** Because data model specification tells:
   * "EVERY hotel will have exactly one price which is the lowest price for ALL packages assigned to it."
     * EVERY means active and inactive (hotels).
 ALL means active and inactive (packages).
   * "ANALOGOUSLY there will be the lowest price of packages attached to the location/destination."
     * ANALOGOUSLY means the same active/inactive logic.

 **Q7:** Why 10.WS is not implemented?

 **A7:** Because specification is not clear.
 This last service should "Get all ACTIVE pairs of location/destination and it’s cheapest package" which is inconsistent with specification of attribute hotel.lowestPrice and destination.lowestPrice (see Q6 and A6).
 I'm afraid user would be confused if this 10.WS will return one "lowest price" package and destination/hotel will have another "lowest price" attribute.
 This situation should be discussed with product owner.

-**Q8:** What is purpose of dependency [hpt-schema-1.0.jar]()?
+**Q8:** What is purpose of dependency [hpt-schema-1.0.jar](https://github.com/lu-ko/java-ws-soap/blob/master/hotels-package-tours/hpt-core/lib/hpt-schema-1.0.jar)?

 **A8:** This JAR file contains XSD, WSDL and generated Java classes for exposed web services.
-This dependency can be used in another software to simplify integration with module [hpt-core]() via web services.
+This dependency can be used in another software to simplify integration with module [hpt-core](https://github.com/lu-ko/java-ws-soap/tree/master/hotels-package-tours/hpt-core) via web services.
+See [Notes](https://github.com/lu-ko/java-ws-soap/tree/master/hotels-package-tours#notes).